wajidali30/Occupancy-Modelling/README.md

 # Occupancy Modelling

 Occupancy models estimate the probability that a species occupies a site, accounting for imperfect detection.
 Let \( N \) be the total number of survey sites, and \( T \) be the total number of distinct sampling occasions.
-Furthermore, let $n_t $ be the number of sites where the species was detected at time \( t \), and \( n \) be the total number of sites at which the species was detected at least once.
+Furthermore, let $n_t$ be the number of sites where the species was detected at time \( t \), and \( n \) be the total number of sites at which the species was detected at least once.

 ## Key Parameters